troccoloAndrea/troccoloAndrea/README.md

 ## Hi!
 I'm Andrea! :wave:

-IT sudent and full-stack developer based in _Milan, Italy_.
+IT for New Media Communication sudent and full-stack developer based in _Milan, Italy_.

 - :dart: Currently i work as a freelance while i study at Università degli Studi di Milano.
 - :heart_eyes: I'm interested in full-stack web development technologies.